Dipole-quadrupole model and multipole analysis of resonant membrane metasurfaces: Dipole and quadrupole moments

 Vector of the magnetic dipole (MD) moment:

 Tensor of the electric quadrupole (EQ) moment:

 Tensor of the magnetic quadrupole (MQ) moment:

-In the above equations, $j_n$ is the $n$-th order spherical Bessel function, ${\bf j}$ is the current density, $V$ is the volume of material (e.g., nanoparticle or membrane) in the unit cell.
+where $r=|{\bf r}|$, $j_n$ is the $n$-th order spherical Bessel function, ${\bf j}$ is the current density, $V$ is the volume of material (e.g., nanoparticle or membrane) in the unit cell.
+Note, in the above equations, it is assumed that the multipole moments are located at the origin of the coordinate system.
+If they are located at a point with radius vector ${\bf r}_0$, then $\bf r$ is replaced by ${\bf r}-{\bf r}_0$ in Eqs.~(\ref{ed}--\ref{mq}).
 To calculate the multipole moments numerically, the total electric field ${\bf E}$ inside a nanoparticle has to be known.
 In the case of a membrane metasurface, one needs to use the total field in the portion of the unit cell occupied by the membrane's material.
 Then, the current density can be calculated as ${\bf j} = {-\rm i}\omega\varepsilon_0(\varepsilon_{\rm d}-\varepsilon_{\rm s}){\bf E}$, where $\varepsilon_{\rm d}$ is the relative permittivity of the nanoparticle or membrane's material.

 The total electric field ${\bf E}$ inside the nanoparticle can be numerically calculated, e.g., by using ANSYS Lumerical's FDTD solver with periodic boundary conditions along $x$ and $y$ directions, and perfectly matched layer (PML) boundary condition along $z$ direction.
 In the case of oblique incidence, it is necessary to use the broadband fixed angle source technique (BFAST) instead of the periodic boundary conditions~\cite{fdtd,liang2013wideband}.